tridav3/SlingAirProject/README.md

 ### Stretch

+- Validate the data being sent to the server.
+- Check if the seat being booked is available (creating / updating a reservation).
 - Create an interface for users to search, update and/or cancel their reservation at `/reservation`.
 - Create an admin interface at `/admin` to view all of the reservation.
 (The design is up to you.)
 - Even more flights with randomized reserved seats!